Devil's Reign: Devil's Reign: Superior Four

-There are views of different versions of Otto Octavius who were died.
+There are views of different versions of Otto Octavius who died.
 One died of an accident that Norman Osborn covered up.
 One was beheaded by a laser from President MODOK.
-One was addicted to gamma radiation where his brain failed at puberty.
+One was addicted to gamma radiation, causing his brain to fail at puberty.
 One got lost in the forest and was found eaten by a wolf.
 This was viewed by Supreme Octopus who is tasked with keeping his counterparts in line.
 At the Baxter Building, Doctor Octopus gazes into the different parts of the Multiverse when he is contacted by Supreme Octopus to cease and desist.
 Hulk of Earth-8816 interrupts Doctor Octopus as he, Ghost Rider of Earth-1666, and Wolverine of Earth-9712 argue with him about the paradox that Doctor Octopus caused.
 The portal suddenly sucks the Superior Four to Earth-7212 where some type of mass-extinction event occurred due to sulfur being in the air.
 A tsunami then occurs as the Superior Four are caught in it.
 Ghost Rider of Earth-1666 claims that the Multiverse is seeking atonement for the Superior Four's meddling.
 Doctor Octopus is then teleported to the Savage Land on Earth-8969 where he is ensnared by Supreme Octopus who considers himself superior to Doctor Octopus where he mentioned that he liquefied Shuma-Gorath, made Dormammu grovel, and burned Knull to ashes.
 The rest of the Superior Four are brought to Earth-8969 where neither of them want to follow Supreme Octopus.
 Despite what the Superior do, they are unable to beat Supreme Octopus.
 Hulk of Earth-8816, Ghost Rider of Earth-1666, and Wolverine of Earth-9712 turn against Doctor Octopus and help Supreme Octopus to rip off Doctor Octopus' tentacles.
-Doctor Octopus is then locked up with a skeleton and carnivorous plants in Supreme Octopus' mobile base called the Supreme Sanctorum.
+Doctor Octopus is locked up with a skeleton and carnivorous plants in Supreme Octopus' mobile base called the Supreme Sanctorum.